 Keep in mind that recovery takes a lot of effort, time, and patience.
 But as long as you have a good disaster recovery plan, no amount of damage can crush you.
 With the right strategies and protective measures, you can overcome any potential losses after the onslaught of disaster.

-You can never be too prepared with disasters.
+You can never be too prepared for disasters.
 Most are unpredictable.
 However, disaster preparedness helps you cope with the consequences of their devastation.
 With realistic and coordinated planning, lives, properties, and livelihood can be saved.
 As a real estate buyer, never take any preparation for granted, whether it involves financial or emergency matters.